 Here are the Spanish cities that were chosen for filming scenes of the Game of Thrones Season Six:

-- Girona: The city in northern Catalonia has imposing medieval city walls, towers and churches, a Jewish Quarter and four rivers crossing the city.
+- Girona: 1 hour away from Barcelona, the city in northern Catalonia has imposing medieval city walls, towers and churches, a Jewish Quarter and four rivers crossing the city.
 Girona will host the worldwide hit show for at least three weeks in September.
 Filming will involve the city’s Old Quarter (Barri Vell), where Girona’s highlights are concentrated and two thousand years of history are on display.
 Rumors have been also pointing out towards the cathedral and the Jewish Quarter as possible sets for the show.

 - Peñiscola in Castellon: The seaside resort of Spain’s eastern Mediterranean coast in the Valencian Country has a fortified castle built by the Knights Templar on a headland which rears above the seaside resort.
-A portion of season six will also be shot in Peníscola
+A portion of season six will also be shot in Peñíscola.
+Peñiscola is about 1,5 hour away from Valencia.

 HBO begins filming Game of Thrones Season Six in Belfast in late July.
 Specifics on exactly what locations will be used in Girona and Peñiscola will be unveiled closer to the time of production around September 2015.